Joshua-Jam/Joshua-Jam/README.md

 - Heya!
-Im Joshua, a programmer curently based in Brasil looking to learn new things and show it to the world.
+Im Joshua, a programmer curently based in Brasil looking to learn new things and show them to the world.
 - Im fond of learning new programming languages and my most recent ones are Elixir and Go.
 - Im currently learning Elixir and GoLang.